Group Tour Operator and DMC for Lancashire

 Mercure Dunkenhalgh ****

 The 4-star Mercure Blackburn Dunkenhalgh Hotel & Spa is a 700-year old country manor.
 Mercure boasts an indoor swimming pool and a restaurant.
-Rooms are en suite with baths and showers, they also come with satellite TVs and radios.
+Rooms are ensuite with baths and showers, they also come with satellite TVs and radios.
 There are tea/coffee making facilities and Wi-Fi is available.
 There is private parking on-site.
 The chargeable Spa Naturel & Leisure centre offers a heated swimming pool.
 There is also a fully equipped gymnasium, beauty and massage treatments.
+All single and double rooms are on the first floor – there is no lift access.